wmironpatriots/TeamWiki/Docs/general/ContributionGuidelines/GitGuidelines.md

 * Commit often.
 Make it easier to revert when something goes wrong without loosing too much
 * Commits should be ordered logically.
 You add pizza toppings after you flatten the dough, not the other way around.
 ### Messages
-A commit message should summarize your change in 50 characters or less.
+* A commit message should summarize your change in 50 characters or less.
+* Should be written in the imperative present tense
 ```
 Short (50 chars or fewer) summary of changes